• Skip to primary navigation

 Instructions

-• Put the cornstarch in a container and dredge the boiled chicken eggs.
+• Place cornstarch in a bowl and roll the boiled eggs in it until lightly coated.
 Set aside.

-• Remove the fried eggs from the pan and place in a serving plate.
+• Remove from the pan and drain on paper towels.

 Nutrition Information